Is string field theory background independent?: Worldsheet string theory

 Much of the above discussion was in the context of the Polyakov action \eqref{eqn Polyakov} formulated around flat, 26D Minkowski space.
 Suppose we instead want to study bosonic string theory in a spacetime with many background fields of all spins, including a background metric field.
 In other words, suppose that we want to consider dynamical possibilities with objects $\langle M, \hat T, \hat g_{\mu\nu}, \hat B_{\mu\nu}, \hat \Phi, \ldots \rangle$.\footnote{From this point onwards, we'll denote background fields with hats; to be clear, this should not be taken to imply that there is anything quantum mechanical about these objects.} This can be done in two different ways: \begin{enumerate} \item We can write down a new worldsheet action as in \S\ref{SSec StringsinBG}

 This theory can be quantized via a path integral.
-There will be a Weyl anomaly unless the couplings $\hat T, \hat g_{\mu\nu}, \hat B_{\mu\nu}, \hat \Phi, \dots$ satisfy certain field equations, including, most notably, the Einstein field equations.\footnote{See \textcite{HuggettVistarini, Read2019-REAOMA} for philosophical discussion.}
+There will be a Weyl anomaly unless the couplings $\hat T, \hat g_{\mu\nu}, \hat B_{\mu\nu}, \hat \Phi, \dots$ satisfy certain field equations, including, most notably, the Einstein field equations.\footnote{See \citet{HuggettVistarini, Read2019-REAOMA} for philosophical discussion.}

 \item Instead, we might notice that inserting an operator